...

 How Long Do Opiates Stay in Your System?
 How Long Do Opiates Stay in Urine, Blood, & Body?

 Suboxone does not directly speed up the elimination of opioids from the body.
-Instead, Suboxone works by binding to opioid receptors in the brain and blocking the effects of other opioids.
+Instead, it works by binding to opioid receptors in the brain and blocking the effects of other opioids.
 It helps to reduce cravings and withdrawal symptoms, allowing individuals to taper off opioid use with medical supervision gradually.

 But how long do opiates, or opioids, stay in your system?
 Watch the video below to find out more.